What you can do

 - Try another profile to compare behavior.

 The Search Workbench panel lets you fine-tune search parameters, configure relevancy sort order, and selectively bypass features to understand their impact on results.
-Changes can be saved permanently or used temporarily for testing.Relevancy Sort Order
+You can save changes permanently or use them temporarily for testing.Relevancy sort order

 The Relevancy Sort Order section allows you to configure how search results are ranked by dragging and dropping sorting attributes.- Drag-and-drop reordering: Click and drag the grip icon to reorder sorting attributes.
 The order determines ranking priority, with attributes at the top having the highest influence.